 In recent decades, PD was mainly a concern for operators of high-voltage rotating equipment.
 But when inverter drives were introduced to power electric motors instead of 50/60Hz sinusoidal systems, PD started to be observed in low voltage motors as well.

-Today, inverter drives, also called Variable Frequency Drives or Variable Speed Drives, Adjustable Speed Drives etc. are commonplace and their use is growing.
-When VFDs/ASDs are misapplied, Partial Discharge is often generated in motor windings with serious or catastrophic results.
+Today, inverter drives, also called variable frequency drives (VFDs) or variable speed drives (VSDs), adjustable speed drives (ASDs), etc. are commonplace and their use is growing.
+When VFDs/ASDs are misapplied, partial discharge is often generated in motor windings with serious or catastrophic results.

 When using inverter drives, good system design is an important aspect of ensuring long motor life.
 However, many cases arise when there are limitations, historical or otherwise, to the system design and re-design options available.

 PD Testing for Early Diagnosis